koro666/xsocket/README.md

 int xsocket(const char* path, int domain, int type, int, protocol);
 ```

 The `path` parameter is the filesystem path to the server socket, in the same format as specified to `xsocket-server`.
+If set to `NULL`, it will use the default path.

 The three remaining parameters have the same meaning as with `socket (2)`.